Things To Do In Wroclaw, Poland [Guide By Locals]

 Where exactly did these dwarfs come from?

-The genesis of the dwarfs in Wroclaw comes from the Orange Alternative (Ruch Pomarańczowa Alternatywa).
+The genesis of the dwarfs in Wroclaw comes from the Orange Alternative (pl.
+Ruch Pomarańczowa Alternatywa).
 It was a movement that was peacefully fighting against the absurdities of the communist times, in the 1980s, with the help of humor.
 During that time activists painted anti-communist slogans and inscriptions all over the city.
 Authorities painted them over and then in turn, as an act of protest, activists decorated them with the figure of a smiling dwarf in an orange hat and a flower in hand.

 The first dwarf, Papa Krasnal (eng.
 Papa Dwarf) appeared in Wrocław in June 2001.
-Once he was an engaged activist of the Orange Alternative, now he’s resting on a well-deserved retirement, performing the function of the chairman of the Wroclaw Council of Dwarfs (which shouldn’t be surprising as he’s the biggest, the oldest, and (probably) the wisest of all).
+Once he was an engaged activist of the Orange Alternative, now he’s resting on a well-deserved retirement, performing the function of the chairman of the Wroclaw Council of Dwarfs (which shouldn’t be surprising as he’s the biggest, the oldest, and probably the wisest of all.

-Best things to do in Wroclaw Old Town
+Things to do in Wroclaw Old Town

-Wrocław Main Market Square
+Wroclaw Main Market Square

 Wroclaw Main Square (pl.
 Rynek Wrocławski) is one the oldest and largest market squares in Poland and in Europe.
 Brick houses started to appear in the square in the 13th century, and during the following years, they came through many architectural changes.
 During World War II about 60% of the buildings around the market square were destroyed.
 Later, in the 60s, they were carefully rebuilt, to the look you can admire today.